ostdotcom/website-docupony/docs/3_02_SDK_JAVASCRIPT.md

 ---
 id: sdk_javascript
 title: JAVASCRIPT SDK Quick Start Guide
-sidebar_label: Javascript SDK Quick Start Guide
+sidebar_label: JavaScript SDK Quick Start Guide
 ---

-The OST JAVASCRIPT SDK is a javascript node module that wraps the OST Developers API.
-This Quick Start Guide will show you how to use the OST Javascript SDK to create users, airdrop tokens to those users, create types of transactions, and execute one of those transaction types between two users.
+The OST JavaScript SDK is a JavaScript node module that wraps the OST Developers API.
+This Quick Start Guide will show you how to use the OST JavaScript SDK to create users, airdrop tokens to those users, create types of transactions, and execute one of those transaction types between two users.

 ### Prerequisites